Aggressive Las Vegas Paternity Attorneys Ready To Serve You

 The legal issues surrounding paternity genetic testing, child support, custody and visitation can be contentious and emotional.
-Seek out the services of our experienced Las Vegas paternity lawyers to help you through this process.
+Seek out the services of our experienced Las Vegas paternity lawyer to help you through this process.

-Call today to schedule an appointment with the attorneys at Mills & Anderson.
+Call today to schedule an appointment with the lawyers at Mills & Anderson.
 We represent both men and women in paternity actions.
 We focus on family law cases and paternity actions throughout Las Vegas and the surrounding areas of Clark County including Henderson and North Las Vegas.
 During the initial consultation, we can help you determine what steps need to be taken immediately to protect your rights.